 How Does HHC Compare to THC?

 When it comes to its effect profile, HHC is very similar to the psychoactive feeling of THC.
-It will induce feelings of euphoria, alter your visual and auditory perception, boost appetite, and temporarily increase heart rate.
+It will induce feelings of euphoria, alter your visual and auditory perception, boost your appetite, and temporarily increase your heart rate.

 Some HHC users put HHC somewhere between delta 8 THC and delta 9 THC, describing them as more relaxing than stimulating.

 Of course, HHC’s molecular structure means the cannabinoid offers many of THC’s therapeutic and health benefits, but there aren’t many studies that have investigated its potential in medicine.

 In one study conducted on beta-HHC in rats, the cannabinoid demonstrated remarkable painkilling effects, but more research is needed to evaluate its full spectrum of health benefits.

 Similar to other analogs of THC, such as delta 8, HHC’s legal status is murky.
 Some companies claim these products are legal since HHC naturally occurs in hemp.
 But some law experts argue that HHC doesn’t happen naturally in substantial amounts, so various chemicals are added on the way to obtain it.

 The Drug Enforcement Administration (DEA) released a statement to present its view on the regulatory aspects of cannabis and its components under the 2018 Farm Bill.
 The agency declared that “all synthetically derived tetrahydrocannabinols remain Schedule I controlled substances.”